Used Ford Fiesta (Mk7, 2017-2023) review

 In this review

-- 1VerdictThe Fiesta is good fun and remains a solid buy, despite increasingly strong competition.
+- 1VerdictThe last-ever Ford Fiesta supermini is good fun and remains a solid buy despite increasingly strong competition

-- 2Engines, performance and driveGreat engines and fun handling mean the Fiesta is still fantastic to drive
+- 2Engines, performance and driveGreat engines and entertaining handling mean the Fiesta is still fantastic to drive

-- 7Used and nearly new - currently readingA full used buyer’s guide on the Ford Fiesta covering the Fiesta Mk8 (2016-date)
+- 7Used and nearly new - currently readingA full used buyer’s guide on the Ford Fiesta covering the Fiesta Mk7 (2016-2023)